jodal/comics/docs/crawlers.rst

 *****************

 For each comic Comics is aggregating, we need to create a crawler.
-At the time of writing, about 100 crawlers are available in the ``comics/comics/comics/`` directory.
+At the time of writing, more than 200 crawlers are available in the ``comics/comics/`` directory.
 They serve as a great source for learning how to write new crawlers for Comics.

 A crawler example